FlorentFlament/florentflament.github.io/content/data-management.md

 When using several computers (or devices) from different locations, the question of data management arises.
-Basically, I wish being able to access my data from any computer; I wish my data to be protected, accordingly to its privacy and I wish my data to be backuped appropriately.
+Basically, I wish being able to access my data from any computer; I wish my data to be protected, accordingly to its privacy and I wish my data to be backed up appropriately.

 With the arrival of Cloud technologies, some of the requirements